junxit/us-congress-bills-113/metadata.md

 - 2013-09-19 — Senate amendment agreed to: Amendment SA 1960 agreed to in Senate by Unanimous Consent.
 - 2013-09-19 — Senate amendment proposed (on the floor): Amendment SA 1960 proposed by Senator Wyden.(consideration: CR S6632-6634)
 - 2013-09-19 — Senate amendment submitted
+- 2013-09-25 — House agreed to Senate amendment with an amendment pursuant to H. Res.
+354. (consideration: CR H5824-5825)
+- 2013-09-25 — Message on House action received in Senate and at desk: House amendment to Senate amendment.
+- 2013-09-25 — Resolving differences -- House actions: House agreed to Senate amendment with an amendment pursuant to H. Res.
+354.(consideration: CR H5824-5825)